rikvdkleij/intellij-haskell/README.md

 - Windows is not supported.
 Maybe it will work okay but I can not test it;
 - Created workaround for ghc-mod issue #432;
 - <del> I found an issue in IntelliJ 14.1, see https://youtrack.jetbrains.com/issue/IDEA-138236.
 Hopefully they will fix it soon; </del>
+- When you get an error like `NG BUG: GMECabalCompAssignment [(Left "lib/directory-1.2.1.0/System/Directory.hs",fromList [])]`, add the source root (in this example `lib/directory-1.2.1.0`) to `Project Settings`/`Libraries` because ghc-mod(i) does not support Haskell files which are not part of project itself;
+- Be sure all module names are directly or indirectly listed in Cabal file;

 # How to build
 1. Clone this project;